cpamp/ng-bcomponents/README.md

 # angular2-bootstrap-components
 This project is a collection of bootstrap components (bcomponents) as angular 2 components.
 Instead of having to write nested markup for a bootstrap heading, you would use `<heading-bcomponent [title]="'My awesome heading'"></heading-bcomponent>`.
 One major drawback to this approach is that it does not handle nested components.
 For example, you can not use a heading bcomponent within the body of your panel bcomponent body text.
 You can, however, provide the raw HTML for a heading within the panel body.

+You can visit the [angular2-bootstrap-components-demo project](https://github.com/cpamp21/angular2-bootstrap-components-demo) for a complete usage example.

 ## BComponents
 The components in this project are called bcomponents and all tags are suffixed with `-bcomponent`.